dogahe/AppStoreConnectAPIs/README.md

-Please refer to [link](https://github.com/dogahe/AppStoreConnectAPIs/wiki) for details.
+Please refer to the [wiki link](https://github.com/dogahe/AppStoreConnectAPIs/wiki) for details.